-Historical astronomical observations by S. Cortesi
+Historical astronomical observations by S. Cortesi and others

 • Planet Jupiter Drawings (on A4 sheets)